SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/E-corp.md

-   In this web challenge,the website allows access to post.So,I viewed the source code and discovered a vulnerable code snippet in the api endpoint '/api/view' code.The main task in the challenge is to load a website that can't be accessed outside i.e if not connected to their network
+   In this web challenge,the website allows access to posts made by users.So,I viewed the source code and discovered a vulnerable code snippet in the api endpoint '/api/view.php' code.The main task in the challenge is to load a website that can't be accessed outside i.e if not connected to their network
 The vulnerable code snippet is